becomingadarsha/CProgrammingNotes/FAQ.md

 # 1. What books or other resources should I use to learn C?

    You can find a list of resources [here](https://github.com/aleksandar-todorovic/awesome-c#learning-reference-and-tutorials)

+   You can also legally download a free ebook [here](https://goalkicker.com/CBook)

 # 2. What compiler is best?